-This publication was prepared by Chrysanthe Psychogios and Michael Bareja of the AIHW, advised and assisted by members of the Intergovernmental Committee on Drugs AODTS-NMDS Working Group.
+This publication was updated by Chrysanthe Psychogios of the Australian Institute of Health and Welfare (AIHW), advised and assisted by members of the Intergovernmental Committee on Drugs AODTS-NMDS Working Group.
 The AIHW gratefully acknowledges the funding provided by the Australian Government Department of Health and Ageing.